zenwor/zenwor/README.md

 <h2> Trending Projects </h2>

 <h3> 🌠 Lets help the future competitors.
 Syllabus (with resources!) is being built! </h3>
 ➡️ Committee wanted to help future and current competitive programmers of Republic of Srpska, Bosnia and Herzegovina and others.
-Check out the WIP progress at: <a href="https://github.com/LukaNedimovic/silabus">Silabus</a> <br/>
+Check out the WIP project at: <a href="https://github.com/LukaNedimovic/silabus">Silabus</a> <br/>

 <h3> 🤖 Retrieve it meaningfully!
 Two RAG projects are out! </h3>
 ➡️ For a modular RAG system, check: <a href="https://github.com/LukaNedimovic/llm_lwr_crag">LLM_LWR_CRAG</a> <br/>